dkrey/ags_tumbleweed/doc/9verb_intro.rst

 ============

 *Tumbleweed Verbs*
 is a template that allows you to recreate those classic SCUMM games, as well as the modern iteration Thimbleweed Park(tm) by Terrible Toybox, Inc.

+Setting up the template with all your custom graphics and colors has been simplified a lot.
+All settings are grouped in the submodule TemplateSettings.asc.
+There is no need anymore for digging around in the single modules.
+The messages for unhandled events are defined in the TemplateSettings modules as well.

 If you like to create a game with this template, you have to re-think some concepts you use when creating a game with AGS.